Chlorine Types: When Shocking Your Pool

 How to Shock Your Pool

-The formula above is important for shocking your pool, since Free Chlorine disinfects and kills potentially harmful microorganisms and bacteria that can flourish in an untreated pool.
+The formula above is important for shocking your pool, since Free Chlorine disinfects and kills microorganisms and bacteria.

 As Free Chlorine is added to the water, the reaction reduces the amount of chlorine while cleaning the pool.
 The chlorine that remains once the reaction is complete is called Combined Chlorine.
-Although it is no longer “cleaning” the pool, in the form of residual chlorine, it still kills microorganisms in the water.
+Although it’s no longer “cleaning” the pool in the form of residual chlorine, it still kills microorganisms in the water.

 Shocking your pool, which is also called super-chlorination, is overdosing the pool with Free Chlorine to kill unwanted microorganisms.
 Determining the amount of Combined Chlorine at work will help you determine how much Free Chlorine you need to shock the pool.